-We have audited the accompanying financial statements of ČSOB Pojišťovna, a. s., člen holdingu ČSOB, which comprise the statement of financial position as at 31 December 2014, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of ČSOB Pojišťovna, a. s., člen holdingu ČSOB which comprise the statement of financial position as at 31 December 2015, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
 For details of ČSOB Pojišťovna, a. s., člen holdingu ČSOB, see Note 1 to the financial statements.

-Management's Responsibility for the Financial Statements
+Management's Responsibilities for the Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for preparation and presentation of financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility
+Auditor's Responsibilities